 Which means the power of “voting with our wallets” is stronger than you might think.

 Remember, if you order from Bite Toothpaste Bits, from Earth Hero (which carries Georganics and Unpaste, along with many other non-toothpaste brands), or from Nelson Naturals (maker of Crush & Brush), you can use the discount code TILTEDMAP10 for 10% off any order!

 Looking for more?
 Check out my other sustainable product reviews:

-- Master List of Travel Toiletries (nearly plastic-free!)
+- Master List of Sustainable Travel Toiletries (nearly plastic-free!)

-- LastObject products – Q-tips, cotton pads & tissues (and how to spot sustainable companies that are legit)
+- LastObject products – Reusable replacements for Q-tips, cotton pads & tissues (plus a guide to spotting sustainable companies that are legit!)